LeGmask/NewTeX/readme.md

 Or you could install this template by adding [the class](./NewTeX.cls) in your LaTeX folder.

+In case you choose the manual install you need of minted, and 2 fonts : fira-code, rubik.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License